 REI says the Link Panniers offer “multilevel weather protection” via DWR-treated outer fabric, seam-sealed inner liners, and three drop-in stuff sacks that are DWR-treated and seam-sealed.

 What does all that mean in practice?
-The Link Panniers are robustly water-resistant (if closed properly) and will keep your gear dry in the rain.
-However, they are not waterproof.
-While they might survive a quick accidental dunk – a possibility we came close to testing during our river crossings – I would not trust them to be submerged for any length of time.
+The Link Panniers are robustly water-resistant (if closed properly) and in my experience they will keep your gear dry in the rain.
+However, they are not completely waterproof.
+While they might survive a quick accidental dunk — a possibility we came close to testing during river crossings in Kyrgyzstan — I would not trust them to be submerged for any length of time.

 We encountered lots of rain in the mountains of Kyrgyzstan.
 LOTS of rain.
 We never had any issues with the contents of our panniers getting wet.

 Each pannier comes with two lightweight water-resistant stuff sacks to help with organization and weatherproofing.
-They fit well in the pannier and are useful for organizing if you don’t already have your own organization system.
-I used mine for clothes: one for bottoms, one for tops, and one for miscellaneous accessories.
+They fit well in the pannier and are useful for organizing if you don’t already have your own system.
+I used mine for clothes and miscellaneous accessories.